Build and manage assessments in Compliance Manager

 Review update to accept or defer

-After selecting Review update from the assessment details page, a flyout pane appears on the right side of your screen.
+When you select Review update from the assessment details page, a flyout pane appears on the right side of your screen.
 The flyout pane provides the key details below about the pending update:

 - The template title